wncc/TSS-2021/Intro to App Development/Week-1/widgets.md

 In Flutter, *everything is a widget.*
 The buttons, checkboxes, sliders, textboxes etc. are all are widgets.
-Moveover, even layout is a widget.
+Moreover, even layout is a widget.
 You can also group two or more widgets together to create another widget.

 ## Installing Android Studio and Flutter